Aspen Institute: International partners

 In addition to its U.S.-based activities, the Aspen Institute has a growing global presence.
 Since 1974 the Aspen Institute has inspired 13 independently-governed and self-funding international partner organizations in 16 countries: Central Europe (Czechia, Hungary, Poland, Slovakia), Colombia, France, Germany, India, Italy, Japan, Mexico, New Zealand, Romania, Spain, Ukraine, and the United Kingdom.

-Aspen Community Programs
+Aspen community programs

-Speaker Lineup
+Speaker lineup

 The Aspen Institute's community program includes lecturers from the Hurst Lecture Series; the McCloskey Speaker Series; and the Murdock Mind, Body, Spirit series.

-The 2024 Summer lineup included distinguished professors from the University of California, Berkeley; Harvard Medical School; Cleveland Clinic; and the University of Michigan.
+The 2024 Summer lineup included professors from the University of California, Berkeley; Harvard Medical School; Cleveland Clinic; and the University of Michigan.

 Assets

 As of 2023 the Aspen Institute had net assets of $408,226,171.